 The Durable POA was useless (since he was neither incapacitated or dead) so I had to have a public notary come to the hospital to execute another POA – the notary had to be convinced that Jim was not under the influence of meds before executing the POA.

 Had my brother and I met with Jim about these documents on a regular basis (annually?) we would have known Jim’s wishes and operated according to a pre-prescribed game plan.
+Another reason why preparing for death is so important.

 Medicare is complicated.
 There are several parts (A, B, C and D), it’s essentially government-sponsored health insurance with all sorts of interpretations, stipulations and limits that are all dependent on how the care is characterized.
 A few general concepts: